jsGanttImproved/jsgantt-improved/README.md

 * Clone this repo
 * Install lib dependencies: `npm i`
 * Install global dependencies: `npm i -g browserify nodemon onchange tsc`
+* Compile final js to be used on demo: `npm run dist`
-* Run the demo, This will start a `localhost:8080` with a live example:  `npm start`.
+* Run the demo with a live example:  `npm start`.
 * You can check the demo gantt that we use for testing features at: `http://127.0.0.1:8080/docs/demo.html`
 * Use `npm run watch` or do your change in `src` and restart this command refresh the changes.

 For testing:
 * Install global dependencies: `npm i -g webdriver-manager`
 * Install selenium webdriver: `npm run webdriver`, it will install something like node_modules/webdriver-manager/selenium/chromedriver_88.0.4324.96.zip

+node node_modules/protractor/bin/webdriver-manager update
+apt install chromium

+apt install chromium-bsu

 * Use `npm run test` with e2e tests.
 * Or use `npm run watch:test` to keep watching the tests